Maven

 Other Prerequisites⚓︎

-Besides an Apache Maven installation, you have to have a GPG client installed and on your command line path as required by the Maven GPG plugin.
+Besides an Apache Maven installation, you must have a GPG client installed and on your command line path as required by the Maven GPG plugin.
 For more information, please refer to http://www.gnupg.org/ as well as the plugin documentation and below.

 Distribution Management and Authentication⚓︎

-In order to configure Maven to deploy to the OSSRH Nexus Repository Manager with the Nexus Staging Maven plugin you have to configure it like this
+In order for Maven to deploy to the OSSRH Nexus Repository Manager with the Nexus Staging Maven plugin you must have the following configuration:

 <distributionManagement>